-The Board was reminded that the Scoring and Ranking tool was updated this year.
-The tool was approved by the CoC board on April 11, 2019.
+The Scoring and Ranking tool was updated this year.
+The tool approved by the CoC board on April 11, 2019 was used to measure projects performances and capacity.
 The Homeless Management Information System (HMIS) Annual Performance Reports were used to review data quality and performance.
-The tool also rated the projects' CoC participation and commitment to local priorities (such as Housing First models), participation in the Housing Inventory Count (HIC) count, and Point-In-time (PIT) count.
+The tool also looked at the projects' CoC participation and commitment to local priorities (such as Housing First models), participation in the Housing Inventory Count (HIC) count, and Point-In-time (PIT) count.
 Financial data such as cost effectiveness and utilization of funds were also taken into consideration.

 Renewal and new projects are scored in three distinct categories: